Greek reforms list proposes bad bank, lowers asset sales target

 The reforms list also pledged to reduce early retirements to cut the burden on the country’s tottering pension system but sought to avoid any tax hikes in the key tourism sector.

-Athens’ estimate of 1.5 billion euros ($1.63 billion) in proceeds from privatizations this year is about 30 percent less than the current target of 2.2 billion euros included in Greece’s bailout program.
+Athens’ estimate of 1.5 billion euros ($1.63 billion) in proceeds from privatisations this year is about 30 percent less than the current target of 2.2 billion euros included in Greece’s bailout programme.